 At a major path junction go through wooden barriers and turn right onto a tarmac lane.
 At the next path crossing in 250m, turn left onto a path and head N for a further 700m, passing a cricket pitch on your left and continuing across the golf course.
 The path eventually comes out onto Station Road on the outskirts of Shoreham (with the station 200m off to the right if you want to abandon the walk).
 Turn left onto the road.

 For a wide choice of refreshment places follow Church Street across the river and up to a T-junction.
 Turn right and go along Shoreham's High Street to its junction with Mill Lane, then turn right down Mill Lane to return to the DVP.
 Alternatively, simply follow the riverside path directly to the bottom of Mill Lane.

 The suggested route through the village is along Church Street and the High Street, passing three more pubs and a tearoom.
 If you do not want to visit any of these places you can take the more attractive riverside route in §12b.

 For the suggested route follow the road across the river to come to the Kings Arms11 on the left.
 At the top of Church Street turn right onto Shoreham's High Street.
-You pass the (possibly closed) Honeypot Tea Rooms on your right and the small Shoreham Aircraft Museum10 on your left.
-In a further 100m you come to the Two Brewers and 300m later the Crown, both on your right.
+The (closed) Honeypot Tea Rooms were on the right and the small Shoreham Aircraft Museum10 is a little further along, on the left.
+You then come to the Two Brewers and 300m later the Crown, both on your right.

 Continue for a further 100m and turn right to go down Mill Lane.
 In 125m (where it turns half-right towards the entrance to Mill House) bear left off the lane onto a footpath, rejoining the DVP.